 Bellavista Cloud Forest Lodge and Reserve is a birding and wildlife tourism project built on sound ecotourism foundations.
-Always looking with a view to long-term conservation of the forest, they strive to have a low impact on natural resources, and a strong impact on people´s awareness of the value of such a cloud forest.
-Bellavista protects rare species, acts as a source of clean water for lower-lying areas, and importantly also is a place in nature to enjoy, to bird, to relax, and to discover comfort and good food.
+Always looking with a view to long-term conservation of the forest, we strive to have a low impact on natural resources, and a strong impact on people’s awareness of the value of such a cloud forest.
+Bellavista protects rare species, acts as a source of clean water for lower-lying areas, and importantly also is a place in nature to enjoy, to the bird, to relax, and to discover comfort and good food.

 Ecuador Eco Lodge

-The Eco Lodge offers 17 rooms, which includes 4 superior rooms with vast views towards Pichincha Volcano and 13 “standard” rooms, which are in reality anything but standard, since they have a Bamboo house, a half-timbered Trailhead / German house, the Tandayapa Suite, Pichincha “Suite”and rooms in their original and emblematic Geodesic Dome.
+The Eco Lodge offers 17 rooms, which includes 4 superior rooms with vast views towards Pichincha Volcano and 13 “standard” rooms, which are in reality anything but standard, since we have a Bamboo house, a half-timbered Trailhead / German house, the Tandayapa Suite, Pichincha “Suite”and rooms in our original and emblematic Geodesic Dome.
 All ecolodge rooms offer great views!
-Rooms include en suites, and have tea / coffee making facilities.
-Shared bath is also offered in the Dome for the budget-minded and camping is an option too.
+Rooms include en suites and have tea/coffee making facilities.
+The shared bath is also offered in the Dome for the budget-minded and camping is an option too.
 Student study groups will enjoy the Research Station/Hosteling on offer.

 Conservation is Bellavista´s driving force.
 Bellavista is a pioneer of cloud forest preservation and conservation in the Tandayapa Valley, and among the first to conserve such forest in the northwest of Ecuador´s Pichincha province.
 As the Eco Lodge grew (and grows), so too the number of hectares preserved from deforestation, or recuperated from cattle grazing (to date, 700 hectares , close to 2000 acres, protected) .